akhilgupta01/gcp-learning/dataflow-tx-report/Readme.md

 Dataflow Transaction Report
 ===

-This module provides sample code and documentation on how to build and deploy a `Dataflow` pipeline to GCP environment.
+This module provides sample code and documentation about how to build and deploy a `Dataflow` pipeline to GCP environment.

 ### The Use Case